mguadarrama/CursoRubyOnRails/README.md

 - Scaffolding
 - RESTful Routes and Resources

-##Chapter 13: Form Helpers and Validation
+##Module 13: Form Helpers and Validation
 - Introduction
 - Form Helpers and form_for
 - Processing Form Helpers